stackai/stackai-vpc/README.md

 3. Initialize the database

-    Open a new terminal and navigate to the `scripts/mongodb` folder:
+    Open a terminal **in the root folder of the project, the same as where this README file is located** and run:

     ```bash
-        cd scripts/mongodb
+        make initialize_mongodb
     ```

-    Run the initialization script:

-    ```bash
-    ./initialize_mongodb.sh
-    ```

-    In case the script errors with `permission denied`, run the following command:

-    ```bash
-    chmod +x initialize_mongodb.sh
-    ```

-    Then, run the script again.

 4. After the initialization, you can run `docker compose down` to stop mongodb.

 ## Unstructured

-1. Open a terminal **in the root of folder of the project, the same as where this README file is located** and initialize the unstructured container:
+1. Open a terminal **in the root folder of the project, the same as where this README file is located** and initialize the unstructured container:

     ```bash
     docker compose up unstructured